| History Walter Dandy was the first to

 cytology but have not found this to be particularly helpful for guiding

+management decisions.
 All patients with malignant

 pineal region tumors should receive 4000 cGy to the whole brain with an